ChispasHK/web-encuesta/README.md

-# web-encuesta
+# Web-encuesta
 ### https://chispashk.github.io/web-encuesta/index.html
 ---
-#### Licensed GPLv3 for open source use and not allowed for commercial use
+#### Licensed GPLv3 for open source use and not allowed for commercial use.
 #### Copyright 2019 Ivan Alfaya